-How can the United States be a champion of democracy around the world when — now that 54% of Puerto Rican voters have said they don’t want to continue as a territory — we are governing millions of people without their consent?
+How can the United States be a champion of democracy around the world when — now that Puerto Rico voters have said they don’t want to continue as a territory — we are governing millions of people without their consent?

 How can we continue to think of ourselves as a bastion of human rights when we own an island where people live in poverty, with a shocking rate of violent drug-related crime, and we refuse to give them the chance to improve their situation?

 What’s more, by keeping Puerto Rico in a powerless position, we keep the island from succeeding.
 With a voice, Puerto Rico could contribute more to the Union.